Keep Apple’s Intelligent Tracking Prevention from Breaking AdWords Tracking

 If you neither link these accounts, nor use gtag.js or conversion linker, Google will be only able to record the conversion activity that happened within the 24-hour period.
 After this threshold, it will be using statistical modeling based on the historical conversion activity to estimate the Safari conversions that will be included into your AdWords reports.
 In case this estimation doesn’t meet your requirements, you can always opt out and implement one of the fixes mentioned above.

-Contact us to learn more about how we help our clients get programmatic ad solutions right.
-We’d love to discuss how Delve can help your business win smarter.
+Contact us to learn more about how we help our clients get advertising right.